 A performance level is a range of scores that defines a specific level of performance, as articulated in the Performance Level Descriptors.
-There are three performance levels for each of the CRCTs: Exceeds the Standard, Meets the Standard, and Does Not Meet the Standard.
+There are three performance levels for each CRCT: Exceeds the Standard, Meets the Standard, and Does Not Meet the Standard.